psychoinformatics-de/rdm-course/_episodes/02-structuring-data.md

 Fairly standardised and very popular, Markdown is recognised by many programs and platforms.
 While it is readable as-is, many code-hosting websites, such as GitHub, will recognise markdown files (giving special attention to those named README) and render them as html in the web interface.
 Markdown files are a good choice for describing things in a free narrative - yor project, dataset, or analysis.
 This course materials have also been written in Markdown!

-There are other markup languages for similar purposes, such as reStructuredText (popular choice in the world of python documentation), AsciiDoc, or Org Mode (popular among the users of Emacs text editor).
-Html is also a markup language, but in most cases it is easier to write in one of the lightweight languages and then convert the documents to html when they are .
+There are other markup languages for similar purposes, such as [reStructuredText](https://docutils.sourceforge.io/rst.html) (popular choice in the world of python documentation), [AsciiDoc](https://asciidoc-py.github.io/), or [Org Mode](https://orgmode.org/) (popular among the users of Emacs text editor).
+Html is also a markup language, but in most cases it is easier to write in one of the lightweight languages and then convert the documents to html.

 #### Delimited files: csv, tsv